 For more information, please visit www.BearSmartNJ.org

+Huh?
 A NON-hunting license?
-It's a great conversation starter!
-It gives you the opportunity to let others know how our wildlife is under the authority of a state agency comprised of hunters/fishers/trappers and that they are backed by the guns and ammunition industries.
+You bet!
+It's a great conversation starter.
+It gives you the opportunity to let others know how wildlife in our state is under the lethal authority of a state agency comprised of hunters/fishers/trappers and that they are backed by the gun and ammunition industries.
 Support our work fighting for wildlife in New Jersey by ordering your NON-Hunting License TODAY!
 Learn more about it.